Only have two days to explore this ancient city? Here’s what you need to know to make the most out of your 48 hours in Athens!

 I felt so at ease during my travels through Greece.
 The food is incredible.
 The wine is always flowing.
 The people are welcoming.
 The Metro system is efficient (<– this is more important than you think.
 You do NOT want to pay for taxis everywhere).

 Most importantly, there is plenty to see and do.
 On our trip through Greece we spent six days in Athens, then took a week-long cruise to Istanbul and six Greek islands.
-Cruising the Mediterranean is surprisingly affordable when you choose the right cruise liner (I use this website to find a good deal*), but not everyone can get away for two weeks at a time to take that kind of trip.
+Cruising the Mediterranean is surprisingly affordable when you choose the right cruise liner, but not everyone can get away for two weeks at a time to take that kind of trip.
 The husband and I were really fortunate to be able to do this!
-I like to shop for airfare on this website* because they have screamin’ deals!

 Looking back, as much as I loved Athens, if I had to make a choice between seeing the Islands and spending several days in Athens… the choice pretty much makes itself.
 While getting away for two weeks might be a stretch, a nine day trip is usually feasible if you take both weekends on either side of a work week.
 Doing so, you could enjoy a seven-day, six-night cruise as well as a solid 48 hours in Athens.